 which uniquely defines the matrix above.
 In other words we have $\ket{00}\mapsto \ket{0}$, $\ket{11}\mapsto \ket{1}$, $\ket{01} \mapsto \ket{0}, \ket{10}\mapsto \ket{0}$ etc, which has the convenient presentation as the ZX diagram on the left above. \endproof

-\begin{lemma} Let $(Q_\bullet, Q_\bullet^*)$ be a separated $\overline{Z}$-merged code of $(C_\bullet, C_\bullet^*)$ and $(D_\bullet, D_\bullet^*)$ along $(V_\bullet, V_\bullet^*)$.
-Call $f=H_0(\coeq_\bullet)$.
+\begin{lemma} Let $(Q_\bullet, Q^\bullet)$ be a separated $\overline{Z}$-merged code of $(C_\bullet, C^\bullet)$ and $(D_\bullet, D^\bullet)$ along $(V_\bullet, V^\bullet)$.
+Call $f=H_1(\coeq_\bullet)$.
 Then

 where $[w]_l$ was defined in Lemma~\ref{lem:separated_result}. \end{lemma} This is obvious by considering the surjection in question and using Lemma~\ref{lem:separated_result}.
-It essentially says that on each pair of logical operators in $((C\oplus D)_\bullet, (C\oplus D)_\bullet^*)$ which are both being quotiented, $\CF_{\overline{Z}}$ acts as:
+It essentially says that on the pair of logical operators in $((C\oplus D)_\bullet, (C\oplus D)^\bullet)$ which are being quotiented together, $\CF_{\overline{Z}}$ acts as: